liks79/awsomeday2018-quiz/README.md

 # awsomeday2018-quiz
 This is a repository of the quiz app used for the AWSomeDay-Seoul event on April 18, 2018.
 It is a real-time quiz event application.
 This application was used at the AWSomeDay event on April 18, 2018.
-After the session is over, if the QRCode screen containing the URL is opened, the user will be connected in real time to input the correct answer of the quiz and draw the right answer.
+After the session is over, if the QRCode screen which containing the URL scanned successfully opened, the user will be connected in real time to input the correct answer of the quiz and draw the right answer.

 # Architecture
 ![Alt Architecture Diagram](diagram.png "awsomeday2018-quiz app architecture")